Tax0787Reborn/PyTry/README.md

 # PyTry
-for users for http://playentry.org, you are free now, We can Go far Away To the Programing Make a Entry for Programming now
+for users for http://playentry.org, you are freedom now, We can Go far Away To the Programing Make a Entry for Programming now